My rating: 5 of 5 stars

 She’d read her Lacan and Deleuze, her Barthes, Marguerite Duras, Gertrude Stein, and Ballard, not to mention Kafka and Robbe-Grillet…

 He makes his point in service to a familiar polemic: Levy is not beholden to the English canon—her touchstones are not Dickens and Hardy, Leavis and Larkin, but rather Continental and American modernism.
 Anticipating McCarthy’s argument, Levy places an avatar of English provincialism in the text, in the form of Mitchell, the fat, complacent, and gun-obsessed small shopkeeper, who dislikes Joe the poet: “As far as Mitchell was concerned, it was very, very hard to get the arsehole poet known to his readers as JHJ (Joe to everyone else except his wife) to shut the fuck up.”
-Mitchell is one potential reader surrogate: the self-satisfied man of “common sense,” the homme moyen sensuel who probably reads the Daily Mail.
+Mitchell is one potential reader surrogate: the self-satisfied man of “common sense,” l’homme moyen sensuel who probably reads the Daily Mail.
 He is impatient with the various displays of unorthodox behavior that the novel depicts, having nothing in common with the poet or his family, so the Nice vacation gives him only nightmares: nightmares of being attacked by centipedes, which is to say bad dreams of the inhuman forces that his appetites allow to him to evade in the day.

 A more attractive surrogate for the unsatisfied reader of this oblique type of novel is Madeline Sheridan, who lives next door to the vacation villa.
-A former doctor approaching eighty, she stands in the narrative for certain kinds of exceedingly ordered discourses: medicine, psychiatry, second-wave feminism.
+A former doctor approaching the age of 80, she stands in the narrative for certain kinds of exceedingly ordered discourses: medicine, psychiatry, second-wave feminism.
 It is Madeline who once got Kitty Finch committed to a mental hospital in Kent where nurses from Odessa administered shock treatment; according to Kitty, “THEY BURNED MY THOUGHTS TO MAKE THEM GO AWAY.”
 Levy, schooled in psychoanalysis, knows that this is not a solution, but for Madeline Sheridan, “It was impossible to believe that someone did not want to be saved from their incoherence.”